dagronf/VIViewInvalidating/README.md

 # @VIViewInvalidating

 A swift `PropertyWrapper` to provide automatic `NSView`/`UIView` invalidation when the properties value changes.
-It copies the `@Invalidating` propertyWrapper for code targets prior to macOS 12 and iOS 15.
+It duplicates the `@Invalidating` propertyWrapper for build targets prior to macOS 12 and iOS 15.

 <p align="center">
     <img src="https://img.shields.io/github/v/tag/dagronf/VIViewInvalidating" />